 How I failed to build a game console.
 Part I

-Honestly, if you think about it, it was quite ambitious to choose this as one of my first time projects.
-Regardless of the expected difficulty in pulling this off, I pursued it.
-And as expected, I spectacularly failed to get it working.
-But this failure taught one humbling lessons in embedded programming: that is the RP2040 (and probably all other MCUs in its category) is not fast as I originally thought.
-And that coding for these limited MCUs requires equal parts skill and art if you want to create something outstanding.
+Honestly, if you think about it, it was quite ambitious to choose this as one of my first projects.
+But regardless of the expected difficulty in pulling this off, I pursued it.
+And as expected, I spectacularly failed.
+But this failure taught one humbling lesson: which is that most low cost MCUs, like the RP2040, are not fast as I originally thought.
+And that coding for these MCUs require equal parts skill and art if you want to create something outstanding.
 Understanding this simple fact about performance is obviously going to be invaluable to my future projects.

 The RP2040 is slow